simphony/simphony-osp/README.md

   transfer them among different software products using the wrappers, and query the knowledge graph

-⚠️ You are reading the README file for a _release candidate_ version of SimPhoNy.
-This version has not yet been thoroughly tested, and its functionality is not yet fully documented.
-Unless you are explicitly looking to try this version, please head to the
-[`master` branch](https://github.com/simphony/simphony-osp) of this repository to find the README file for the latest stable release of SimPhoNy.

 ## Installation

 SimPhoNy is available on PyPI, so it can be installed using pip